DATA-BACKED GUIDE · UPDATED JULY 2026

 How to pay less

-- Ask at reception whether the appointment counts as a free nurse clinic before you book.
+- Ask at reception whether the appointment counts as a free nurse clinic before you book, rather than after you've been charged.

-- Bundle small jobs like a nail clip and a weight check into one visit rather than two.
+- Bundle small jobs like a nail clip and a weight check into one visit rather than two separate ones.

-- Check whether post-op or post-diagnosis follow-ups were already covered by the original fee.
+- Check whether post-op or post-diagnosis follow-ups were already covered by the original fee before booking a new appointment for the same issue.

-- If you have a practice health plan, use the routine nurse checks it includes so you are not paying twice.
+- If you have a practice health plan, use the routine nurse checks it includes so you are not paying twice for something you've already covered.

 Common questions